-- 0. The UE in RRC_INACTIVE state is pre-configured with one or more area-specific SRS for positioning configurations as specified in clause 7.14.2 and receives a request from upper layers to activate a pre-configured SRS for positioning when the UE is camped on one of the cells indicated in the validity area(s) (e.g., when a configured periodic or triggered event is detected). - 1.
-The UE sends a RRC Resume Request message with the resume cause "srs-PosConfigOrActivationReq" to request activation of the pre-configured SRS. - 2.
-The receiving gNB which receives the request from the UE triggers the Retrieve UE Context procedure towards the last serving gNB and includes the pre-configured SRS activation request in the Retrieve UE Context Request message. - 3.
-The last serving gNB sends a NRPPa Positioning Information Update message to the LMF including the Cell ID of the receiving gNB where the UE resumes from together with a pre-configured SRS activation indication to notify the LMF that the pre-configured SRS is activated in the UE. - 4.
-The last serving gNB relocates the full UE context to the receiving gNB and includes the pre-configured SRS for positioning configuration(s), the Routing ID and the NRPPa Transaction ID in the Retrieve UE Context Response message.
+- 0. The UE in RRC_INACTIVE state is (pre-)configured with one or more area-specific SRS for positioning configurations as specified in clause 7.14.2 and receives a request from upper layers to activate an area-specific (pre-)configured SRS for positioning when the UE is camped on one of the cells indicated in the validity area(s) (e.g., when a configured periodic or triggered event is detected). - 1.
+The UE sends a RRC Resume Request message with the resume cause "srs-PosConfigOrActivationReq" to request activation of the area-specific (pre-)configured SRS. - 2.
+The receiving gNB which receives the request from the UE triggers the Retrieve UE Context procedure towards the last serving gNB and includes the area-specific (pre-)configured SRS activation request in the Retrieve UE Context Request message. - 3.
+The last serving gNB sends a NRPPa Positioning Information Update message to the LMF including the Cell ID of the receiving gNB where the UE resumes from, together with an indication to notify the LMF that the areaspecific (pre-)configured SRS is activated in the UE. - 4.
+The last serving gNB relocates the full UE context to the receiving gNB and includes the (pre-)configured SRS for positioning configuration(s), the Routing ID and the NRPPa Transaction ID in the Retrieve UE Context Response message.

-NOTE: If the last serving gNB decides not to relocate the full UE context, the last serving gNB provides a Retrieve UE Context Failure message to the receiving gNB, including a RRC Release message with the pre-configured SRS for positioning configuration and steps 5, 6, and 8 below are not performed.
+NOTE: If the last serving gNB decides not to relocate the full UE context, the last serving gNB provides a Retrieve UE Context Failure message to the receiving gNB, including a RRC Release message with the area-specific (pre-)configured SRS for positioning configuration and steps 5, 6, and 8 below are not performed.

 - 5. The receiving gNB triggers the Path Switch Request procedure towards the AMF. - 6.
 The AMF responds with the Path Switch Request Acknowledge. - 7.
-The receiving gNB activates the pre-configured SRS for positioning and releases the UE to RRC_INACTIVE state. - 8.
-The receiving gNB indicates the last serving gNB to release the UE context.
+The receiving gNB activates the area-specific (pre-)configured SRS for positioning and releases the UE to RRC INACTIVE state.

+8. The receiving gNB indicates the last serving gNB to release the UE context.